 If making graham buttons, do not chill.
 For the buttons, pinch off 11/2-2 tsp sized pieces, roll into balls and then flatten with the smooth underside of a cup that’s been dipped in flour to prevent sticking.
 Press to 1/8″-1/4″ thick.
 Poke 4 holes in the center of the cookie using a chopstick and bake for 12-13 minutes until the edges just turn golden.

-If you’d like to roll out the cookies, chill dough for a few minutes and then roll out one piece at a time until 1/8″ thick on a well floured surface.
+If you’d like to roll out the cookies, chill dough for a few minutes and then roll out one piece at a time until 1/8″ thick on a well floured surface(or roll out on your parchment paper on silicone baking mat with plastic wrap over the dough to prevent it from sticking to the rolling pin instead of flouring).
 Cut off the uneven edges and then cut the remaining dough into even squares or rectangles.
 Carefully transfer dough to prepared baking sheet about 1/2″ apart and then poke with a fork.
 (The cookies also bake just fine if you roll them out on the parchment you will be baking them on, cut them and then leave them together, but the edges aren’t as pretty.
-And be sure to cool the cookies before breaking apart.)
-Bake 11-12 minutes until just golden around the edges, turning pan half way through.
+Just run a knife over the cuts while the cookies are still hot from the oven then let cool completely before breaking) Bake 11-12 minutes until just golden around the edges, turning pan half way through.
 Cool on the pan for 5 minutes before transferring to a cooling rack and cooling completely.
 Store in an airtight bag or container at room temperature.